top of page

 Place the lid on top of the jar and add the ring.
 Tighten the ring to fingertip tight and process in a boiling water bath canner for 20 minutes if at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

-Once your Applesauce has completed processing, space the jars about an inch apart on a cloth on the counter for 24 hours to cool and completely seal.
+Once your Applesauce has completed processing, turn off the heat, remove the lid, and let them cool for 5 minutes.
+Then, space the jars about an inch apart on a cloth on a heat resistant surface for 24 hours to cool and completely seal.

 If your jar did not seal, then place it in the fridge and use it immediately.
 Store the sealed jars in your pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.
 The quality is best in the first year.